 If your toilet becomes blocked immediately after flushing baby wipes, chances are good that the problem is close by and you have a couple of options.

 These methods may allow you to remove the baby wipes from your toilet without using harsh chemicals or calling a professional.
 If possible, try the options that will allow you to remove the wipes from the toilet first.

 Loosening the clog enough to flush it down the line may solve your problem today, but it will certainly contribute to another one later on.

 Steps for unclogging baby wipes from the toilet

 - If you can see the wipes that are causing the blockage, reach in and grab them.
 Put on gloves if you need to, but flushing again and trying to force them through the pipes will only make things worse.

 - Get out your plunger.
 (Although most people only have one, there is actually a difference between a sink plunger and a toilet plunger.
-You need the latter.)
-Unlike other options, a plunger will not help to remove the clog from your pipes, but it may loosen it enough for it to pass through.
+You need the latter like this one.)
+Plungers will not help to remove the clog from your pipes, but it may loosen it enough for it to pass through.

 What do I do if I used to flush baby wipes down the toilet?

 If you have previously been taken in by packaging that claimed your baby wipes were flushable but have not yet experienced a clog, be thankful but stay alert.

 If you have a septic tank, you may want to consider having a professional come out and check it, especially since it should probably be pumped every couple of years.
 Depending on the size of your tank, it may be a pricy precaution, but it is better than the alternative.